YetAnotherPeng/szcoral-ar/README.md

 # szcoral-ar
-An ar app with aforia support
+An ar app with vuforia support